-From 2013-14 to 2018-19, percentage of population utilisation of GP chronic disease management plans (CDMPs) increased in the region from 2.7% to 5.0% in East Pilbara SA3 and from 3.3% to 4.5% in West Pilbara SA3 (Australian Institute of Health and Welfare, 2020c).
-However, utilisation was still considerably below the national rate for SA3s in remote areas, which increased from 8.8% to 12% over the same period.
+From 2018-19 to 2020-21, percentage of population utilisation of GP chronic disease management plans (CDMPs) in the region did not change substantially, from 5.0% to 4.7% in East Pilbara SA3 and from 4.5% to 5.2% in West Pilbara SA3 (Australian Institute of Health and Welfare, 2021d).
+Utilisation was still considerably below the national rate for SA3s in remote areas (12%).
 Feedback from local stakeholders suggests that this may be an indication of a lack of allied health services in the region.